Ozempic Side Effects

 While not its primary use, Ozempic has been associated with significant weight loss.
 According to manufacturer Novo Nordisk, people who experienced Ozempic weight loss side effects lost an average of 9.3 to 14.1 pounds over 40 weeks on Ozempic.

 This has led to widespread off-label use of Ozempic to treat obesity, driving a global shortage of the drug.
-However, regaining weight after stopping the medication is common and people taking Ozempic for weight loss are still subject to all other side effects of the medication.
+However, weight gain after stopping the medication is common.

 People who take Ozempic for weight loss typically experience similar side effects as those who take the drug for Type 2 diabetes.